sdkchris/Projects/README.md

 * Implemented Ordinary least squares (OLS) and estimated unknown parameters in a linear regression model.
 * Evaluated the influence of variance on model accuracy.

+## 6. Audio word Embedding (vectorization)
+* Word embedding is a technique used for representing document vocabulary.
+* Captures context of a word in a document, semantic and syntactic similarity, relation with other words, etc.
+* Methods: MFCC and Word2Vec